Lecrapouille/SimTaDyn/doc/Install.md

 ##### Step 1: Install docker image:

-If you have not a docker installe, you can [follow these steps](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).
+If you have not a docker installed, you can [follow these steps](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).

 Then download an official image of Ubuntu 17.04:
 ```sh